 Cataclysm.
 Unlike all other battle weather, cataclysm is just that: a maelstrom of crazy, typically followed by the earth-shattering explosion of the planet.
 When you use cataclysm weather, every round you randomly select three (3) different battle weathers; re-roll any doubles until you have three different weather situations.

 Climate Test.
 You can resist the effects of a weather type by wearing an environmental clothes at relate to the weather type or taking a climate test.
 Roll a skill (survival) check, TN medium.
 If you pass, ignore the effects of all weather in play.
 If you fail the check, you are subject to all the weather affects in play.

-- Limited Sight.
+Limited Sight.
 Areas with dim light or obscured vision, this might apply to a patchy fog, moderate foliage, or large rooms with only one light source ; typically, areas with limited or restricted light sources or where your character’s vision is otherwise being interfered with.
-Characters affected by Limited Sight are subject a negative two (-2) to all actions taken in the area.
-Increase this effect by two (+2) for every tier of power reached.
+Characters affected by Limited Sight are subject a negative two (-2T) to all actions taken in the area.

 *If you are facing a target(s) that can see in limited sight or no sight and your character can not the target(s) is granted superiority over you.

 Some attack types cover an area, allowing the attack to strike or affect more than one target at time.
 An attack’s traits, advantages, or other ability will specify its area of effect.
 There are three different type of area shapes, cone, line, or sphere.
 All shapes have a point of initiation or the location which the attack or ability originates from.
 Each shape’s initiation point is detailed below.

 Cone.
 The area shape cone extends in a direction of your choice from its point of initiation.
 A cone’s width at a given point along its length is equal to that point’s distance from its point of initiation.
 A cone’s point of initiation is not included in the area which is effects, unless the otherwise stated.